-- To reflect, set goals and plan for continuous student learning and growth. - To guide children through the essential elements of learning contained in the PYP.
+- To reflect, set goals and plan for continuous student learning and growth. - To guide children through the five essential elements (acquisition of knowledge, the understanding of concepts, the mastering of skills, the development of attitudes and the decision to take action) of learning contained in the PYP.
 In the MYP, to provide opportunities for students to exhibit transfer of skills across disciplines and support the holistic nature of the programme to develop the whole child. - To support and encourage student learning by providing feedback on the learning process. - To know and celebrate what students can do, rather than what they cannot do. - To evaluate the effectiveness of the learning program.